 The systems that log fuel purchase transaction data are automated rather than hand-entered, which means that the data quality in general is robust.
 However, there are a number of issues that can affect data quality.

 Miscoded Fuel Transactions

 In some instances, GSA's transaction data shows an unexpected fuel purchased for a particular type of vehicle; for example, B20 purchased for an E85-capable vehicle, or diesel purchased for a gasoline vehicle.
 This may cause fuel purchases to be improperly assigned.
 Currently, these transactions are accounted for in the fuel use summaries according to the fuel type purchased, as opposed to re-categorizing the fuel purchased based on the vehicle type.

 FEMP has also received feedback from a number of Federal fleets that alternative fuel purchases are not correctly recorded in transaction records; for example, E85 was purchased for a flex-fuel vehicle, but the transaction is recorded as a gasoline purchase.
 The FleetDASH team is investigating the extent of this problem and exploring ways to correct it.
-Information on incorrectly coded fuel transactions should be sent to Ryan Daley at the National Renewable Energy Laboratory (NREL).
+Information on incorrectly coded fuel transactions should be sent to Mark Singer at the National Renewable Energy Laboratory (NREL).